tanaka31-dot/PennInTouchLite/README.md

 * We configured bootstrap and some custom CSS in `/assets/stylesheets/application.scss`.
 These styles follow the [Central Penn Web Identity](https://branding.web-resources.upenn.edu/web-identity)
 * We set the root to `pages#home`, created a `PagesController`, and wrote the homepage with HTML `/views/pages/home.html.erb`.
 * We provided `/views/layouts/_navbar.html.erb`, a partial used in `/views/layouts/application.html.erb`.
 You will need to modify this navbar after you have implemented sessions.
 * We created the `Department` model.
-If you ran `rails db:seed`, your database now contains all 224 departments of Penn.
+If you had run `rails db:seed`, your database would now contains all 224 departments of Penn.
 The `Department` has a one-to-many association with `Course`s.
 It doesn't have controller and views and YOU DONT NEED TO WORRY ABOUT THIS throughout them homework.
 Just keep in mind that when you create the `Course` model, you need to maintain the one-to-many association.
 * We created a `RegistrationController` class in `registration_controller.rb` which contains stubbed code that you need to complete when implementing the many-to-many association between courses and students through registrations.
 There are no views or CRUD controller methods for `Registration`, so you don't need to worry about them.
 * We created a `SessionsController` class in `sessions_controller.rb` which contains contains stubbed code that you need to complete when implementing sessions.
 There is a `/views/sessions/new.html.erb` where will need to implement the login form.

 It is a good idea to do a "Find in Folder" (global search) in VSCode for  the keyword `TODO`.
 This marks all the unimplemented code in the provided files we give you.

 ### Understanding the Features
-To understand the expected result of this project, go to [my demo](FIXME: DEMO LINK) and see the final result.
+To understand the expected result of this project, go to [my demo](https://cis196-hw3.herokuapp.com/courses) and see the final result.

-[FIXME: Result!!]
+You can try signing up once as an instructor, and a second time as a student.
+The features available to an "instructor" and a "student" differs a little (as you'll also implement in the last section).
+You may try creating a course as an instructor, adding a course as a student, log out, log in, etc.

 > **Sanity Check**
 > 1. run `rails c` to check if `Department.all.count == 224`.